FormidableLabs/react-native-ama/docs/guidelines/animations.md

 - [useAnimationDuration](../hooks/useanimationduration)
 - [useReanimatedTiming](../hooks/useReanimatedTiming)

-[^1]: Basic content scrolling is considered an essential function and is excluded from this requirement.
+[^1]: If removed, it would fundamentally change the information or functionality of the content, and information and functionality cannot be achieved in another way that would conform.
+Basic content scrolling is considered an essential function and is excluded from this requirement.